 From the park entrance and car park there are numerous hiking options, from gentle strolls along the Ala Archa valley floor to serious mountaineering.
-Three of the most popular options are the Ala Archa valley walk (easy, approx 4hrs), the hike up the Ak-Say valley to the waterfall (a little more strenuous with around 700m ascent, approx 5 hrs), and the full day climb to the foot of the Ak-Say Glacier.
+Three of the most popular options are the Ala Archa valley walk (easy, approximately 4 hours), the hike up the Ak-Say valley to the waterfall (a little more strenuous with around 700 m ascent, approximately 5 hours), and the full day climb to the foot of the Ak-Say Glacier.
 The latter follows well-trodden paths but has long, steep and rough sections as you ascend the final section toward the glacier, so is recommended only for serious hill-walkers.
-The total time required is around 7 hrs, with approximately 1200m of ascent.
+The total time required is around 7 hours, with approximately 1,200 m of ascent.